Stratocasterr/Websites/portfolio/README.md

-#My interactive portfolio website
+# My interactive portfolio website.

 This is a project of my first interactive portfolio website.

 ![image](https://user-images.githubusercontent.com/101999487/206588166-5d822da9-c6c1-4bbf-b055-f4f91734ba24.png)

-##Here You can take a look on my portfolio website project.
+## Here You can take a look on my portfolio website project.

 I put here a minigame, where You can jumping on content clouds and get to know me better.
 This project is not finished yet.